racho8/git-practice-repo/README.md

 This is updated as part of feature branch's third commit.

-This is updated as part of feature branch's fourth commit.
+This is updated as part of feature branch's fourth commit message.